 The IASB issued an amended definition of the term 'business' within IFRS 3 - Business Combinations.
-We adopted IFRS 3 for the annual period beginning on May 1, 2020.
-We have analyzed the impact of the change in definition of the term 'business' in IFRS 3.
+Resverlogix adopted IFRS 3 for the annual period beginning on May 1, 2020.
+The Company has analyzed the impact of the change in definition of the term 'business' in IFRS 3.
 The amendment did not have a material impact on the consolidated financial statements.